 Business Transformation Project Adjustments

 In D.12-06-016, Cal-Am’s 2010 GRC, the Commission approved funding for American Water’s Business Transformation (BT) project.
 Under the BT project, American Water implemented an integrated enterprise resource planning software, SAP.
 D.12-06-016 capped total recovery for the BT project at $13,258,000.
 The Commission approved an additional $4,573,200 for the BT project in Cal-Am’s 2013 GRC as part of a settlement agreement, raising the cap to $17,831,200.
+D.15-04-007 further authorized additional IT investment plant additions for 2014 and 2015 in the amounts of $414,000 and $634,800, respectively, as a result of a settlement agreement.

-ORA argues that Cal-Am overspent the cap for the BT project by $1,869,468 in 2014 and $2,243,632 in 2015.
-ORA recommends removing these overspent amounts from Cal-Am’s GO rate base.
+ORA argues that Cal-Am overspent the cap for the BT project in 2014 and 2015.
+ORA asserts that Cal-Am spent $1,869,468 in 2014 and $2,243,964 in 2015 on the BT implementation.
+After considering the additional amounts authorized in D.15-04-007, ORA contends that Cal-Am spent $3,064,632 over the BT project cap and recommends removing these overspent amounts from Cal-Am’s GO rate base.

-Cal-Am argues that the $1,869,468 in 2014 and $2,243,632 in 2015 are not related to the BT implementation and are hence not subject to the cap.
+Cal-Am argues that the $1,869,468 in 2014 and $2,243,964 in 2015 are not related to the BT implementation and are hence not subject to the cap.
 Cal-Am asserts that these are costs related to Cal-Am’s IT enhancements and upgrades, including those to enhance the functionality of the SAP base platform or provide new functionalities.
 These costs are for tools that improve field work orders, enable customer notifications, support integration of new customers, enhance billing and collections, and assist with meter data management.
 Cal-Am asserts that these costs are not subject to the BT project spending cap because the cap applies to the original BT implementation costs for the rollout of SAP, and does not apply to the costs of future enhancements to SAP.
 Cal-Am describes these IT enhancements and upgrades as normal and ongoing system improvements that are “common (in) any prudent company.”
 In rebuttal testimony, Cal-Am provides detailed recorded cost data to demonstrate that these costs are for the enhancements of SAP.